 Pugs are curious and always want to find out what people are doing, which is a good thing because it keeps them busy so they don’t have to go out that much.
 It’s easy to accommodate their standard size of 10-13” and 14-18 pounds.

 The Dachshund is full of interesting contradictions.
 Dachshunds are so oddly long and short that it’s hard to imagine they are athletic until we see how high and how fast they can jump and run.

 Dachshunds are on the active side and they require attention, yet they readily adapt to living in a small apartment.
 Small dogs are notoriously harder to housetrain but not the Dachshund – this breed is intelligent and highly trainable.
 Both standard and miniature Dachshunds are some of the best house dogs.

 The Shih Tzu is the quintessential indoor breed.
 How can any Shih Tzus, particularly the well-groomed ones, look like they want to live outside?

 Well, they don’t!
-They are devoted and affectionate and can be perfectly happy watching you watch TV or cook in the kitchen.
+They are a devoted and affectionate dog breed and can be perfectly happy watching you watch TV or cook in the kitchen.
 In addition, this breed doesn’t shed much.
 It is borderline hypoallergenic.

 Just be careful with the treats and table food.
 Shih Tzus love to eat and since they are already quite stout for a small dog, you may not notice a problem until they’ve become obese.